ello/wtf/_posts/resources/careers/2018-06-05-back-end-dev.md

 Our API serves millions of posts a day - and has to handle everything that goes along with that scale.
 We have been building all our new APIs in Elixir, and porting everything else to Elixir/GraphQL as time allows.
 We also have some extremely exciting technical challenges ahead that we need help with.

-You can check out our open sourc repos at [github.com/ello](https://github.com/ello).
+You can check out our open source repos at [github.com/ello](https://github.com/ello).

 **About Ello**